networkop/smart-vpn-client/README.md

 * Automatic discovery and probing of all available VPN headends.
 The client will connect to the headend with the lowest round-trip time.
 * Automatic management of routing and NAT masquerade rules required for a VPN client.
 * Periodic VPN connection healthchecks - if more than 3 consecutive healthchecks fail, connection is automatically re-established.
-* VPN connection QoS tracking -- takes a baseline round-trip time measurement when a new connection is established and triggers reconnect when the average latency exceeds 2 x baseline.
+* VPN connection QoS tracking -- takes a baseline round-trip time measurement when a new connection is established and triggers reconnect when the weighted average latency exceeds 10 x baseline for 3 consecutive measurements.

 ## Supported Providers